o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/storage-query-tool.md

 #### Update

 This will replace the file at the desired location with the file at `--file-in`.
-If no file is in bucket, do nothing.
+If no file is in the bucket, do nothing.

 ```
 tiaf_tools.py --s3-bucket "tiaf" --action "update" --full-address "RootDir/Branch/Build/TestSuite/historic_data.json.zip --file-in "C:/o3de/test.txt" --file-type="json"